Sorsogon State University

 The university was formed from a province-wide umbrella system where four vocational schools were integrated.
 The Sorsogon College of Arts and Trades (SCAT) became School of Industrial Technology and Education (SITE) to concentrate on Teacher Education and Technology.
 The Sorsogon National Agriculture School (SNAS) became School of Agriculture and Agriculture Based Technology (SAABT), to concentrate on Agriculture and Agriculture Based Technology.
-Bulan Vocational High School was renamed School of Arts and trades (SAT) and became Institute of Management and Information Technology (IMIT) to concentrate on Business Management and Information Communication Technology (ICT), and Magallanes School of Fisheries became School of Fisheries and Fisheries Based Technology (SFFBT) to concentrate on Fishery Technology and Fisheries Resource Development.
-The main campus is located at Magsaysay Street, Sorsogon City.
+Bulan Vocational High School was renamed School of Arts and trades (SAT) and became Institute of Management and Information Technology (IMIT) to concentrate on Business Management and Information and Communications Technology (ICT), and Magallanes School of Fisheries became School of Fisheries and Fisheries Based Technology (SFFBT) to concentrate on Fishery Technology and Fisheries Resource Development.
+The main campus is on Magsaysay Street, Sorsogon City.

 History

 The former Sorsogon State College was established in 1907 as the Sorsogon Provincial Trade School, an elementary school to train boys and girls with aptitude in the trades for immediate employment.
 Situated in a two-hectare campus, a portion of which is part of the present SSC Main Campus, the school initially offered woodworking as the only trade course for intermediate pupils.
 In the school year 1926-1927, the school began offering a second course and eventually phased out the elementary program.
 Then in 1950, it opened its doors to girls who could take food trades, cosmetology, or dressmaking for specialization.

 By virtue of RA 704 dated May 14, 1952, it was renamed Sorsogon School of Arts and Trades (SSAT).
 The shop course offerings were expanded to include architectural drafting, building construction, electricity and furniture, and cabinet making.
 Two years later, the two-year technical course with specialization in the same trades as those for the second course was introduced.Soon machine shop practice, radio mechanics, automotive mechanics, and refrigeration and air conditioning were added as major courses.

 On April 17, 1977, the Secretary of Education and Culture approved the school’s conversion into a tertiary institution as Sorsogon College of Arts and Trades (SCAT).
 With its new status, it began to offer a Bachelor of Science in Industrial Technology.
 These courses easily attracted enrollees, some of whom were graduates of the two-year technical course who, after having been out of school for a time, were given an opportunity to earn degrees.
 The first few batches of graduates easily found employment in the locality as well as in Metro Manila and abroad.

-As early as mid-1970 during the term of Rep. Rafael C. Aquino, plans for the conversion of the school into a state college were brought about.
+As early as mid-1970, during the term of Rep. Rafael C. Aquino, plans for the conversion of the school into a state college were brought about.
 Assemblyman Augusto Ortiz showed interest in pursuing a conversion move at the Batasang Pambansa, but there was a moratorium on the creation of state colleges and universities.